MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 ---

-## Provide required information in a support case
+## Provide required information for a support case

 If you encounter an issue and need help from Microsoft Support, they might ask for specific information to locate your logs.